Trust but verify: The case for astrophysical black holes: The Schwarzschild black hole

 This is precisely the radius at which the Schwarzschild metric behaves oddly!
 Though this calculation abuses quite a few physical concepts, it properly illustrates the fact that at this radius the impact of gravity on radiation is likely to be extreme.

-To understand what happens in GR, we need to examine ``stuff'' moving around in this region.
+To understand what happens in GR, we need to examine ``stuff'' moving around in this region\footnote{Note added Spring 2024: when this document was originally written, I apparently made an elementary error integrating the equations of motion to find these solutions presented in Eqs.\ (\ref{eq:geod_of_t}) and (\ref{eq:geod_of_tau}).
+Reposting nearly 20 years later on the off-chance that someone might stumble on these formulas.}.
 Consider dropping a particle from some starting radius $r_0$ on a purely radial trajectory (no angular momentum).
 By integrating the geodesic equation, we find $r(t)$, the position of the particle as a function of time measured by distant observers, as well as $r(\tau)$, the position of the particle as a function of time measured by the particle itself.
 Setting $t = \tau = 0$ at the moment the particle is released we find